mattermost/mattermost-plugin-jira/docs/administrator-guide/frequently-asked-questions-faq.md

 ## How do I handle credential rotation for the Jira webhook?

-You can generate a new secret in **System Console > Plugins > Jira**, and paste the new webhook URL in your Jira webhook configuration.
+Generate a new secret in **System Console > Plugins > Jira**, then paste the new webhook URL in your Jira webhook configuration.

-## What changed in the Jira 2.1 Webhook configuration?
+## What changed in the Jira 2.1 webhook configuration?

-In Jira 2.1 there is a modal window for a "Channel Subscription" to Jira issues.
+In Jira 2.1 there's a modal window for a "Channel Subscription" to Jira issues.
 This requires a firehose of events to be sent from Jira to Mattermost, and the Jira plugin then "routes" or "drops" the events to particular channels.
-The Channel Subscription modal \(which you can access by going to a particular channel, then typing `jira /subscribe`\) provides easy access for Mattermost Channel Admins to setup which notifications they want to receive per channel.
+The Channel Subscription modal \(which you can access by going to a particular channel, then typing `jira /subscribe`\) provides easy access for Mattermost Channel Admins to set up which notifications they want to receive per channel.

 Earlier versions of the Jira plugin \(2.0\) used a manual webhook configuration that pointed to specific channels and teams.
 The webhook configuration was `https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL`.
 This method can still be used to set up notifications from Jira to Mattermost channels if the new Channel Subscription modal doesn't support a particular channel subscription yet.

 ## How do I manually configure webhooks notifications to be sent to a Mattermost channel?

-If your organization's infrastructure is set up such that your Mattermost instance cannot connect to your Jira instance, you will not be able to use the Channel Subscriptions feature.
-You will instead need to use the [Legacy Webhooks](admininstrator-guide/notification-management.md#legacy-webhooks) feature supported by the Jira plugin.
+If your organization's infrastructure is set up in such a way that your Mattermost instance can't connect to your Jira instance, you won't be able to use the Channel Subscriptions feature.
+Instead, you need to use the [Legacy Webhooks](admininstrator-guide/notification-management.md#legacy-webhooks) feature supported by the Jira plugin.